nginx/unit-docs/source/installation.rst

 applications will use to run in Unit.
 To use the package, install it in your Go environment.
 Available configuration options:

---go        Filename of the Go executable.
+--go        Specific Go executable pathname.

             The default value is :samp:`go`.
 --go-path   Custom directory path for Go package installation.